-Dispute resolution referral and oversight
+Dispute referral and oversight

 The OIO Executive Director began work under the original Olmstead Plan to put in place a system for effectively working with people with disabilities that have a need for assistance in resolving disputes.
-Working with the State agencies Department of Human Rights, the OIO identified those offices within State government that have formal dispute resolution processes in place, and established a set of protocols for referring people with disabilities to the most appropriate of these offices.
+Working with State agencies, the OIO established a set of protocols for referring people with disabilities to the most appropriate offices.
 All referrals and agency responses are monitored for timeliness and responsiveness to the issues raised.
 The Executive Director will continue to work with State agencies to improve performance under the dispute resolution processes.